 I have been working with teens at PLC since our opening day in 2010.
 I quite enjoy helping young people figure out their next steps in life, and supporting them to re-engage with topics that they find hard and discouraging…like math.
-I lead classes in Biology, Data and Statistics and Do Something, and particularly enjoy Friday trips to explore wild places.
+I lead classes in Biology, Data and Statistics, and Nature and support our one-on-one math tutorial program.
+I particularly enjoy Friday trips to explore wild places.

 You can be in touch with me at email@example.com.

 PLC makes me so happy.
 I have worked with teens my entire career as a public school teacher, but PLC allows me to be much more involved in their lives.
 I love getting to know the whole person; working, playing, and laughing alongside them; giving them comfort and counsel when needed; and developing relationships with the teens’ families.